No, I don't know what Trump's going to say, respond to this.

 It's a theory.

-Look, I mean, at the end of the day, the amount of blame to be distributed across the landscape from the mainstream media to various people and talk radio to the Republican establishment and the counter-establishment, you'd have to set up FEMA tents to distribute all of the blame that deserves to go around.
+Look, I mean, at the end of the day, the amount of blame to be distributed across the landscape from the mainstream media to various people in talk radio to the Republican establishment and the counter-establishment, you'd have to set up FEMA tents to distribute all of the blame that deserves to go around.

-And and Ted Cruz certainly deserves some.
+And Ted Cruz certainly deserves some.

 And he picked a strategy that backfired on him because he did not expect that Donald Trump would eat so much of his base, which is a lot of what we saw on Super Tuesday.